BernabeLilBee/Kingology/README.md

 License

-© 2025 Cross0ver.
+© 2025 The Cross0ver.
 All rights reserved.

 This project is licensed under MIT License